harshubhasky/Chip_Design/README.md

 </p>

-How magic is able to find the inside edge of dnwell not covered with nwell?.
+How magic is able to find the inside edge of dnwell not covered with nwell?
-It uses a templayer nwell_missing
-Where it makes dnwell grow by 0.4um and_not with dnwell shrink of 1.03um and-not with nwell region.
-If anything remains, then it is a drc error.
+It uses a templayer *nwell_missing* where it makes dnwell grow by 0.4um and *and_not* with dnwell shrink of 1.03um and *and-not* with nwell region.
+If anything remains, then it is a DRC error.
 This complicated rule is compute intensive.
-But in some cases this is the only way to catch drc errors.
+But in some cases this is the only way to catch DRC errors.
 <p align="center">
              <img src="https://github.com/user-attachments/assets/9e17243f-df4b-45d8-860c-f786dec5692d"/>
 </p>

-Nwell.4 not implemented
+Nwell.4 not implemented:
 <p align="center">
              <img src="https://github.com/user-attachments/assets/c785b1b1-ddba-4c66-a924-0b15f7a7236b"/>
 </p>